apache/dolphinscheduler/docs/docs/en/contribute/join/unit-test.md

 2: Ignore some test classes

-The @Ignore annotation should be linked to the relevant issue address so that subsequent developers can track the history of why the test was ignored.
+The @Disabled annotation should be linked to the relevant issue address so that subsequent developers can track the history of why the test was ignored.

-For example @Ignore("see #1").
+For example @Disabled("see #1").

 3: try-catch Unit test exception